Raspet-Flight-Research-Laboratory/SOAR/README.md

 ### Cesium For Unreal

 - To get the Cesium For Unreal plugin working on Ubuntu, you will have to download the pre-compiled version from [this site](https://github.com/CesiumGS/cesium-unreal/releases) and unzip it into `(SOAR directory)/Unreal/Environments/Blocks/Plugins` -> This is the same directory that you put the AirSim plugin into.
+- When we built this project, we used Unreal 5.3.2 and we used Cesium version 2.10.0.
-- You will need an access token which can be easily obtained by making an acount with Cesium and generating one using [their website](https://cesium.com/learn/ion/cesium-ion-access-tokens/).
+- You will need an access token which can be easily obtained by making an acount with Cesium and generating one using [their website](https://cesium.com/learn/ion/cesium-ion-access-tokens/) **The default token can be used**.
+- You will be asked for a Cesium token when you run the SOAR project in Unreal...
 - The Cesium plugin is now usable.